-- 1) We take a stream of monocular images as input to our pipeline. - 2) We exploit 3D depth estimation to ground plane points as a source of vehicle localizations in ego-camera frame as explained in Sec.
+- 1) We take a stream of monocular images as input to our pipeline. - We exploit 3D depth estimation to ground plane points as a source of vehicle localizations in ego-camera frame as explained in Sec.
 IV-A. - 3) Alternatively, as explained in Sec.
 IV-C, we fit a base shape prior to each vehicle instance uniquely to obtain refined vehicle localizations in ego-camera frame. - 4) To obtain accurate odometry estimations, we exploit depth-estimates to unique point-correspondences to scale ORB-SLAM2 [26] (we use ORB-SLAM2 and ORB interchangeably unless otherwise specified) initialization to metric units as explained in Sec.
-IV-B. - 5) Finally, we resolve cyclic-consistencies (cf. Sec.
-V) in our pose-graph optimization formulation. - 6) This provides accurate multi-body localizations in a static global frame and consistent metric scale.
+IV-B. - Finally, our optimization formulation (cf. Sec.
+V) utilizes the above estimates to resolve cyclic-consistencies in the pose-graph. - This provides us with accurate multi-body localizations in a static global frame and consistent metric scale.